EskiMojo14/awesome-data-types/README.md

 import * as v from "valibot";
 import { rgbToHex } from "./utils";
 import type { AdtValueFor, UnknownAdtValue } from "awesome-data-types";
+import {
+  construct,
+  matches,
+  identity,
+  transform,
+  match,
-import { construct, matches, identity, transform } from "awesome-data-types";
+} from "awesome-data-types";

 // for runtime validation
 const Color = construct("Color", {